 As you can imagine, we loved Troy, but we also knew what to expect.
 It takes a slightly trained eye to make sense of the jumble of human history on that site.
 I recommend that if visit this site one day you take a look at Michael Wood’s documentary first.

-I want to conclude with a little survey of the media through which the story of Troy was transmitted because, as the title suggests, this is one of the most incredible parts of the story of Troy.
+I want to end this post with a little survey of the media through which the story of Troy was transmitted because, as the title suggests, this is one of the most incredible parts of the story of Troy.

 It is an amazing journey of the story of one single event, transmitted through multiple mediums – from the witness accounts of a bronze age war to a digital file consisting of 1s and 0s – and spanning around 3250 years.